nessaacr/Project-RO-Kelompok-5/README.md

 <img src="images/performance.jpg" >

-After all the configurations is applied, the resulting error rate of the model are as follows:
+After all the configurations is applied, the resulting error rate of the Random Forest model are as follows:

 <img src="images/errorRate.jpg" >